laravel/docs/migrations.md

 The `--table` and `--create` options may also be used to indicate the name of the table and whether the migration will be creating a new table.
 These options simply pre-fill the generated migration stub file with the specified table:

+The `--path` option can be supplied to designate a custom path where the migration file should be created.

 	php artisan make:migration add_votes_to_users_table --table=users

 	php artisan make:migration create_users_table --create=users